abhriyaroy/WallR2.0/README.md

  - Clearing the app by swiping from recent apps screen might lead to the automatic wallpaper changer malfunctioning.
  - If WallR does not show a notification stating that automatic wallpaper changer then please restart the app so that automatic            wallpaper changer can be restarted by the app itself.

-### News
+### Acclamations
 WallR was selected as one of the best customization apps by <a href="https://www.androidauthority.com/5-android-apps-you-shouldnt-miss-this-week-android-apps-weekly-review-90-796074">Android Authority</a>, <a href="https://www.androidpolice.com/2017/08/21/11-new-notable-1-wtf-android-apps-last-week-81517-82117/">Android Police</a>.
-It also recieved ahuge number of warm and positive feedbacks and reviews at <a href="https://forum.xda-developers.com/android/apps-games/app-wallr-wallpapers-beta-testers-t3568221">XDA Developers</a>.
+It also recieved huge number of warm and positive feedbacks and reviews at <a href="https://forum.xda-developers.com/android/apps-games/app-wallr-wallpapers-beta-testers-t3568221">XDA Developers Community</a>.

 <a href="https://play.google.com/store/apps/details?id=zebrostudio.wallr100">
  <img src="http://i.imgur.com/EPQlu1s.png?2" alt="Get it on Goolgel Play">